cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 After you close the pop-up window (using the button in the window's upper-right), you will see that the counter for the stream increases to 1, the counters for the flowlets *splitter* and *associator* increase to 1 and the counters for the flowlets *counter* and *unique* increase to 2.

-You can repeat this step to enter additional sentences.
+You can repeat these steps to enter additional sentences.
+In the dialog box is an *+Upload* button that will send a file to the stream; you can use that to upload a text file if you wish.

 Querying the Results
 --------------------